… or at least, your website performance!

 Then welcome you to the new cart system.

 New cart system is a new feature in Commerce 10.2 (10.2 can be infamous for it breaking change, but other than that it’s pretty big release).
-Instead of sharing the tables with the orders in a formalized state, the new cart system store carts in a separated table, where you will have a big fat column to stored serialized data (can you get, it’s JSON!).
-Free of all the sharing tables, the new cart system can yield a performance of 3-10x times compared to the old one.
+Instead of sharing the tables with the orders in a formalized state, the new cart system store carts in a separated table, where you will have a big fat column to stored serialized data (can you guess? it’s JSON!).
+Free of all the sharing tables, the new cart system can yield a performance of 3-10x times faster compared to the old one.

 Too good to be true?